 The proposals would result in no adverse impacts on archaeological assets.

-BREEAM ‘Excellent’ targeted.
+BREEAM ‘Excellent’ targeted and will be the subject of a planning condition.

-The proposed drainage measures.
+The proposed drainage measures details of which will be subject to a planning condition.

-The proposed development would be accessible to all users.
+The proposed development would be accessible to users with disability requirements.

-The proposed Fire Strategy measures.
+The proposed Fire Strategy measures, subject to details secured by a planning condition.

 The proposal would be inappropriate development in the Green Belt in policy terms